School Uniforms in Japan

-This blog always informs you about Japanese features and unique.
+This blog always informs you about Japanese features and uniqueness.

 So, what comes today?

-This time, we would like to tip on Japanese uniforms for SCHOOLS.
+This time, we would like to discuss Japanese school uniforms.
 If you have seen some Japanese Anime about teenagers, there should have been some students wearing unique uniforms for school life.

-The male students usually wear a black uniform with a stand-up collar, while the female students wear sailor styles.
+The male students typically wear black uniforms with stand-up collars, while the female students wear sailor-style outfits.

 Some people say they are cute or cool.
 Besides, there are several variations or styles.
-Why do some schools stipulate to wear?
+Why do some schools require students to wear uniforms?
 And what kind of history is behind it?

 Let us see.